ansango/ansango.dev/README.md

 ### Setup Instructions

 1. Create a Personal Access Token (PAT) with `repo` scope
-2. Add it as `OBSIDIAN_PAT` secret in your site repository settings
+2. Add it as a repository secret in your site repository settings (choose a name for the secret) so your GitHub Actions workflow can authenticate to the vault repository
 3. Structure your Obsidian vault to match the content structure
 4. Customize the `rsync` commands based on your folder structure
 5. Optional: Add content validation or frontmatter checks before committing